owncloud/cdperf/README.md

 * Try to keep traffic on the hosts as low as possible while testing
 * Don't compare clouds that run in docker against non dockerized clouds
 * Docker for macs is slow on file operations compared to linux
 * Sometimes it's possible that one of the clouds will fail on some operations.
-Keep in mind that it's not possible to compared a test with failures against a test where all checks are green
+Keep in mind that it's not valid to compare a test with failures against a test where all checks are green

 **Test setup at ownCloud:**